 Your mountaineering philosophy is that you measure success by a safe return to base camp, and that reaching the summit is a bonus.
 But some people get so focused on a goal that their vision narrows and they somehow can’t see imminent danger.
-When you’ve been intensely fixed on goal but the risk is high, how have you been able to make that decision to retreat and let go?
-What guidance can you offer to both mountaineers and entrepreneurs to help them avoid being blinded by obsessive focus to the point where they are behaving recklessly?
+When you’ve been intensely fixed on goal and the risk is high, how were you able to make that decision to retreat and let go?
+And what guidance can you offer to both mountaineers and entrepreneurs to help them avoid being blinded by obsessive focus to the point where they are behaving recklessly?

 With your analogy – the mountaineer and the entrepreneur – you need to understand your full journey, the beginning, midway points and end.
 You need a strategy to get started and a strategy to see you through.
 Be prepared to make continual adjustments, big and small, to keep things on track and stay safe.

 How did you feel when you got back to base camp after successfully summiting the last of the 14,8000-metre peaks – Kangchenjunga?